RaspberryFpc/Raspberry-UDP_audio_receiver/README.md

 **Latency** | Audio latency in samples.
 Typical values: 22000 for JACK/Headphones, 3000 for USB audio.
 **Swap Byte Order** | Enable this if the incoming audio uses a different byte order (big/little endian).
 **Hide Window** | If enabled, the application window remains minimized or hidden once audio starts.
-**Activate** | Immediately applies the current settings without saving them.
+**Test changes** | Immediately applies the current settings without saving them.
-**Save** | Saves the current settings to the configuration file for future use.
+**Save changes** | Saves the current settings to the configuration file for future use.
-**Delete Device** | Deletes the selected device configuration.
+**Delete** | Deletes the selected device configuration.
 If the device exists, it will be recreated with default values at the next program start.

 ---